Nitish-McQueen/Spectrum-Internship/README.md

     6. Statsmodel.api

--> Task- 1   :  In this task a dictionary was given and we have to perform operation on this dictionary by using Numpy library and perform data visualization by using Matplotlib library.
+-> Task- 1   :  In this task a dictionary was given and we have to perform operation on this dictionary by using Numpy library and perform data visualization by using Matplotlib library and perform some statistical operations( Mean,Median,Maz,Min).

 -> Task- 2   : In this task a "Student" dataset was given and we perform several operations-